OmGodse/Notally/README.md

 ### Background
 I started this as a side project back in October 2019.
-There are many notes apps out there, but they're all hideous, glitchy, low quality or all 3 at the same time.
+You all are probably used to the many notes apps out there, which are hideous, glitchy, low quality or all 3 at the same time.

+Maybe the developer views developing a beautiful user interface as the realm of _lowly_ designers.
+Maybe he just doesn't care.

 Well, Notally is none of these things.
 It's extremely light, minimalistic and elegant.
 There are minimal dependencies and lines of code.
 (All without compromising on readability)

 ### Features
 * Auto save
 * Dark mode
 * Material design
 * Create lists to stay on track
+* Support for Lollipop devices and up
 * Add labels to your notes for quick organisation
 * Archive notes to keep them around, but out of your way
 * Export notes as plain text, HTML or PDF files with formatting
 * Create rich text notes with support for bold, italics, mono space and strike-through
+* Add clickable links to notes with support for phone numbers, email addresses and web urls

 ### Downloads
 [<img src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png" alt="Get it on Google Play"  height="70"/>](https://play.google.com/store/apps/details?id=com.omgodse.notally)